LohithMarneni/CourseGPT/README.md

 ## 🌟 Project Overview
 **CourseGPT** is an intelligent web-based tool designed to empower educators and content creators by transforming the course creation process.
 With AI-assisted content generation, structured lesson templates, and intuitive organization tools, CourseGPT significantly reduces the time and effort needed to build pedagogically sound educational content.

-## 🎯 Problem Statement
-Educational content creators often struggle with:
-- Time-consuming content creation
-- Maintaining structural coherence across courses
-- Designing engaging activities and assessments
-- Ensuring pedagogical quality at scale

-## ✅ Objectives
-CourseGPT addresses these challenges by:
-1. Streamlining the authoring workflow with intelligent templates
-2. Implementing AI-assisted generation for structured lesson content
-3. Providing logical tools for organizing and sequencing course modules
-4. Offering an intuitive editor to refine and format AI-generated material

----

 ## 🧩 Core Features